- Production lines

-Cherry’s MX series is one of very few keyboard switch lines to have remained in production for decades, having been in continual production since 1983.
+Cherry’s MX series is one of very few keyboard switch lines to have remained in production for decades, having been in continual production since their introduction in late 1983.
 Little else is still around from that age; RAFI’s switches from the 1970s are notable example.
+MX switches were produced in each of Cherry’s three switch factories: Auerbach in Germany, Waukegan in the United States, and at Hirose’s factory in Japan.
+US switch production ended in the late 80s, and Hirose discontinued MX in 2014, with MX switches now manufactured solely in Germany.

 The history of Cherry MX is not clear.
 Although most companies were introducing new switches in the early 1980s to meet DIN compliance, Cherry already had an even lower-profile switch available (M8), and Hirose had a modified version (MJ) with a full 4 mm of travel.
 RAFI full-travel switches demonstrate that even alternate action in possible in a miniature keyswitch, although it seems doubtful that M8 has sufficient space for RAFI’s mechanism.